pingcap/tidb-operator/en/deploy-tiflash.md

 To deploy TiFlash when deploying the TiDB cluster, refer to [Deploy TiDB on General Kubernetes](deploy-on-general-kubernetes.md).

-## Add TiFlash component to an existing TiDB cluster
+## Add TiFlash to an existing TiDB cluster

-Edit TidbCluster Custom Resource:
+Edit the `TidbCluster` Custom Resource:

 {{< copyable "shell-regular" >}}